 1 Peter 2:5: ...you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.

-“Carnal Christian“ ordinary means a professing follower of Jesus who is sexually active but unmarried.
+“Carnal Christian“ commonly means a professing follower of Jesus who is sexually active but unmarried.
+This is not the only meaning of :carnal."
 Marriage is seldom what it’s supposed to be, these days so sexual dysfunction within a marriage is all too common.
 More broadly, Carnal Christians are said to be sexually active but unmarried, or in a marriage that is sexually dysfunctional.
 Many legitimate, legal marriages today are dysfunctional or carnal.
 It Takes Three to Tango.
 If married, the dysfunctional behavior is called "adultery."
-In the case of a person who is involved in sexual activity outside of marriage, all manner of dysfunctional behaviors are lumpted under the Greek word porneia.
+In the case of a person who is involved in sexual activity outside of marriage, all manner of dysfunctional behaviors are lumped under the Greek word porneia.
 In each case the individual professes to be a follower of Jesus Christ.
 The betrayed Lover in every case is Jesus.
 See Jerusalem, An Adulterous Woman.
+The standards of God concerning sexual conduct for all who claim to be Christians are detailed in 1 Corinthians 5, The Absolutes of God.

 In both Hebrew and Greek the word “know” can refer to sexual intercourse.
 The term derives from carnal, meaning "of the flesh," and the Biblical usage of the verb know/knew, a euphemism for sexual conduct.
 Examples of this usage include the first part of the Bible, the Book of Genesis, which describes how Adam and Eve conceived their first child: